lionandjelka/QhX1/docs/_sources/quick_start.rst.txt

 .. code-block:: bash

-    python -m pytest -s QhX/tests/test_integrated.py
+    python -m pytest -v -s QhX/tests/test_integrated.py

-You should see output similar to the following, indicating that the tests have passed:
+You should see output similar to the following, where each entry displays the calculation of the wavelet Z-transform for each (of 100) artificially simulated light curve, assessing period significance and confirming that the tests have passed

 .. code-block:: text